-Subsequently, prostate stones can affect up to 75% of men between the ages of 45 and 65.
-Midlife men often report prostate health symptoms, such as enlarged prostate and chronic prostatistis.
+Subsequently, Prostatic calculi 6 or prostate stones, can affect up to 75% of men between the ages of 45 and 65.
+6 Midlife men often report prostate health symptoms, such as enlarged prostate and chronic prostatistis.

 While annoying and even painful, prostate stones can result in frequent problems, such as:

 - prostate pain.

 - and dry ejaculation, in which a male reaches climax during sexual intercourse or masturbation without the release of semen.

 - Prostate calcification can also result in weak urine stream.

 Most urologists do not consider Prostate stones to be a dangerous or life threatening condition in itself, but can be related to prostate cancer.
 As a result, this is the reason you should go to the doctor immediately if you have pain in your prostate.
 It may be nothing, or it may be a precursor to more serious prostate health issues.

 How to Get Rid of Prostate Stones for Good?